USS Laffey (DD-459): Service history

 Of the 247 crew members aboard, 59 were killed, including the commanding officer, William E. Hank.
 The wounded in the engagement numbered 116.

+Wreck

+The sunken ship was located in Ironbottom Sound and surveyed in 1992 by Robert Ballard.
+Subsequent expeditions have taken more photos of the wreck, which sits upright and fairly intact on the ocean floor.

 Awards

 Laffey was awarded the Presidential Unit Citation for her performance in the South Pacific, and three battle stars for service in World War II.